Taika Seiyu Oyata

 Contrary to popular belief, Taika was not born on Okinawa.
-Taika was born on the Ryukyu island of Henza and then moved shortly to Kita Daito which is located approximately 250 miles east of the main island of Okinawa.
-He was the youngest son of Kana Oyata who was at that time, the equivalent of the governor of Kita Daito.
-This island was small and at the time there was no airport, so the only way there was by boat.
+Taika was born on the Ryukyu island of Henza (平安座島) and then moved shortly to Kita Daito (北大東島) which is located approximately 250 miles east of the main island of Okinawa.
+Henza was actually its own small island in 1930 but the land mass between it and Okinawa has been filled in to create a land/bridge and roadway to connect it and Miyagi island to Okinawa.
+Looking at current/modern maps of the two islands it appears that they are one which was not the case at the time of his birth.
+He was the youngest son of Kana Oyata who became within one year of Taika's birth, the equivalent of the governor of Kita Daito.
+This island was small and at the time there was no airport.
+The only way there was by boat.
 The only telephone on the island was in his family's house as the governor of the island was the only one that needed contact.
 There are no beaches on the island and at the time, the only access to the water was by crane.
-The next closest island was Minami Daito which did have an airport.
-So it was possible to take a flight from Minami Daito to mainland Japan and back, then boat from the Southern island to the Northern island.
+The next closest island was Minami Daito (南大東島) which did have an airport.
+It was possible to take a flight from Minami Daito to mainland Japan and back, then boat from the Southern island to the Northern island.

 Oyata Family Heritage

 Taika's family lineage may be traced back to Zana Oyakata, which is very important as this acts as the reason he was later allowed to train with two masters that he met after WWII. 親方 Oyakata is actually a title, not to be confused with the name of Oyata.
 The first character, Oya, is the same as the first character of Oyata, however that is more a coincidence than anything.
 Oya means parent and Oyakata can be thought of as a father figure and is so used as that in many Japanese apprenticeships such as a bonsai apprentice.
 It might even translate as something like coach but it means more than that, hence the family context.
 In the Ryukyu language it would be pronounced more like Ueekata, so click on the link to learn even more.
 In 1609, the Shimazu clan of the Satsuma Domain, Japan, invaded the Ryukyu kingdom.
 After a brief struggle, the Ryukyu king Sho Nei surrendered and the Shimazu took him and roughly one hundred of his officials to Japan.
 In 1611, the Shimazu forced Sho Nei and his councilors to swear various oaths admitting wrongdoing for the war and pledging allegiance to the Shimazu.
 Zana Oyakata, one of the king's closest advisors, refused to sign the oaths and was beheaded.
-The Shimazu changed the family's name to Shinda, which sounds like the word for death, and erased the Zana family history.
-For each Japanese character there are at least two pronunciations of them call the 'On' and 'Kun' readings. 親 can be pronounced Shin with the 'On' reading or Oya with the 'Kun' reading.
-Both mean Parent.
+The Shimazu changed the family's name to Shinda, which sounds like the word for death, and thus erased the Zana family history.
+For each Japanese character there are at least two pronunciations of them called the 'On' and 'Kun' readings. 親 can be pronounced Shin with the 'On' reading or Oya with the 'Kun' reading.
+Both still mean Parent.
 The phonetic sound of SHIN is also the same as the word for death; however it is a different character 死.
 Many things in Japanese culture that phonetically sound like death (shinu), are considered unlucky and are avoided.
+Note: It is common in Japanese for something like shinu, where the words ends in a phonetic that ends with 'u', for the u sound to be more of a breath and not emphasized.
+Thus Shinu in some areas might sound like shin.
 Just like, technically counting a fourth count as shi sounds like the verb for death, you will normally hear people use yon instead.
 Thus you don't ever get the rank of Shi-kyu or shi-dan (death belt).
 The latter half of the name can be pronounced Da or Ta, the only difference is really a subtle difference in how it is pronounced depending on the previous sound.
 So after an 'N' sound of Shin it would be softened to DA but after a sound like YA it would be appropriate to be hardened to TA.
 Thus Shinda changed over time to Oyata.
 The characters stayed exactly the same; it was only the phonetic sound of the name which lost its unluckiness.

 Though Taika never discussed actually training, he was exposed to Okinawan Sumo, known by the name kakuyukai.
 His father was a practitioner, and apparently quite the competitor, winning many competitions in his day.
 His eldest brother Akio trained in the art but Taika did not, though was exposed to it. *(09-30-2014)